 14. Add the same id from the HTML DIV to "id" at the bottom:

 15. Click on the three line icon on the right next to "providerConfig" and activate the checkboxes for "class" and "style"

-16. Deprecated usage of styles (better use class and add proper stylings to class, display: none is already added in the code): Go back the HTML file with the ad tag specifications and copy the values for "style" and "class" to the corresponding ads.json fields
+16. Deprecated usage of styles (better use class and add proper styling to class, display: none is already added in the code): Go back the HTML file with the ad tag specifications and copy the values for "style" and "class" to the corresponding ads.json fields

-17. Deprecated usage of styles (better use class and add proper stylings to class, display: none is already added in the code): Optionally: It is possible to add other styles here.
+17. Deprecated usage of styles (better use class and add proper styling to class, display: none is already added in the code): Optionally: It is possible to add other styles here.
 If you do so, separate the styles by colon as shown below and make key values in double quotes.

 18. After creating the item, save the ads.json and/or add more ad tags by adding more items

 19. Alternatively you can download the ads.json and edit it with a different editor using copy, paste and replace.
 After editing it can be uploaded again